-Mona Lisa back at work, visitors limited, as Louvre reopens
+“Mona Lisa” back at work, visitors limited as Louvre reopens

 Paris’ Louvre Museum, which houses the world’s most famous portrait, reopened Monday after a four-month coronavirus lockdown and without its usual huge throngs.

+Paris tour guide Katia Besnard Rousseau said she has had no groups to show around since France gradually started coming out of its strict two-month lockdown in May.
+On Monday, as the Louvre reopened, she and dozens of other guides demonstrated outside, forming a long line and holding up images of the “Mona Lisa” to highlight the hardship afflicting their industry.

+“My whole season collapsed.
+There is no one around.
+It’s very dramatic,” said Besnard Rousseau.
+“To live in Paris and not be able to guide is horribly frustrating.
+I really miss it.”

-Face masks were a must and visitor numbers were limited, with reservations required.
+Inside the museum, face masks were a must and visitor numbers were limited, with reservations required.
 Among the trickle of returning tourists was Zino Vandenbeaghen, who traveled from Belgium to enjoy the unusual space at both the Louvre and the Palace of Versailles.

 “It’s super,” he said.
 “The ideal moment to visit.”